Spiritual Symbols – A Guide to the Most Significant Spiritual Symbols and Meanings

 One question many people ask themselves when looking at symbolism is, what is the universal symbol for God?
 Is there a single symbol that can represent any God within any faith at any point in time?

-The truth is that there have been countless symbols for God within every civilization, empire, and religion.
+The truth is that there have been countless symbols for God within every civilization, empire, and religion( like Angels and Archangels, etc…).
 However, one symbol stands out as being simplistic enough to represent a higher being: the circle.

 Different spiritual symbols do exist for more specific examples of God though.
 For example, the triquetra has been adapted by Christianity to represent the three states of God: the father, the son, and the holy spirit.